Smog Check and Car Inspection in Virginia

 If your vehicle fails again and you paid a certain amount in emissions-related repairs, you will qualify for a waiver.
 The emissions-testing facility will provide you with the paperwork to apply for a waiver.

 As mentioned above, there are several emissions exemptions, and many of them are considered eco-friendly, green vehicles, such as:

 - Vehicles that are solely powered by clean fuels, such as:

 - Liquefied natural gas (LNG).

 *Toyota Prius and Honda Insight drivers might have to annually pay a $2 emissions fee during registration renewal.

 For more information about saving money by going green, visit our section on green driver incentives.

 Once you have registered a vehicle in Virginia, you must have it inspected immediately for safety.
+It should meet all requirements for a Virginia state inspection checklist.
 There is no grace period on this.

 If you bought a new vehicle in Virginia, it is exempt the first year you own it.
 The dealership may conduct an inspection at its discretion.
 New vehicles purchased out of state and then registered here must be inspected upon registration.
 Inspections must be repeated annually.